‘Lahaina belongs to its people’: Hawaii governor insists fire-ravaged Maui community will be rebuilt as search efforts continue – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jacob Lev, Homero De la Fuente, Catherine Thorbecke and Cheri Mossburg contributed to this report.
+CNN’s Andy Rose, Jacob Lev, Homero De la Fuente, Catherine Thorbecke and Cheri Mossburg contributed to this report.